Ontario's mandatory OHS training linked with improved uptake and awareness among workers who participated in the training

 Questions about OHS awareness ask respondents whether they understand their employers’ rights and responsibilities, whether they know how to do their work safely, whether they know who to go to with concerns about hazards, for example.

 OHS empowerment is measured with questions about whether respondents feel free to voice concerns about OHS hazards, whether they have time to work safely and whether they can refuse to do work that they feel is unsafe, and so on.

 After receiving additional funding from the Canadian Institutes of Health Research and the Ministry of Labour’s Research Opportunity Program, Smith and his team were able to conduct an additional two surveys in both provinces.

 The research question now was to see if Ontario’s mandatory awareness training resulted in changed scores on the vulnerability measure, using B.C. as a control.
 One of the surveys was conducted in February and March 2015 and the other in September and October that same year.
-In these surveys, respondents were not only asked to complete the OHS Vulnerability measure, but also asked if they were aware of their province’s mandatory training requirements, whether they had taken part in OHS awareness training in the previous 12 months, and what type of training they completed.
+In these surveys, respondents were asked to complete the OHS Vulnerability Measure, and also asked whether they were aware of their province’s mandatory training requirements, whether they had taken OHS awareness training in the previous 12 months, and what type of training they completed.

 It was a matter of good timing and opportunity that a pre-training survey had taken place in both provinces to provide a baseline measure of worker awareness and empowerment for the training evaluation research, says Smith.

-Comparing survey results in the two province over the three surveys, the researchers found no differences in trends when it came to self-reported awareness and empowerment scores in Ontario and B.C., despite Ontario having introduced its mandatory awareness training.
+Comparing results in the two provinces across three surveys, the researchers found no differences in trends when it came to self-reported awareness and empowerment scores in Ontario and B.C., despite Ontario having introduced its mandatory awareness training.